“GFD: Executive Order”

 “I believe in him.”
 Com said.

 “It will drive him completely MAD!
 You know it will!
 I’ve heard rumors of how he’s already losing control.
-I’ve seen the destruction he’s left behind.
+I’ve seen the wake of destruction he’s left behind.
 The life that he led in daylight is full of nothing but pain, and betrayal, and regret!
 And once he understands the limitless potential that he has at his fingertips…he’s going to strike back at the world with a vengeance the likes that we have never seen!
 NONE of us will be safe!
 Human OR vampire!”

-“That’s just what the Elders have taught you, Diego.
+“That’s just what the Elders have taught you to believe, Diego.
 To keep you distant.
 To keep you afraid.
 But when you search your true feelings, you know that isn’t true.”
 I heard the voice from over my shoulder, and instantly spun around to deliver a kick to his jaw!
 Com’s shadows reached out for me, wrapping themselves around my forearms, but I was able to struggle my way out of them.
 I slid the coins across the floor and I know that I cut his arms and legs with them this time.
 But before I could reach my shivs…he was gone again.

 “Dammit, Com!
 Stop with this mystery bullshit and let’s end this!”
 I shouted.